 Eduardo's philosophy behind the project is to offer features

-that can be used as options.
+that can be used as a kind of options.

 Custom color palettes, smooth hardware scroll, improved FM